jamesvrempel/Frappe_Assistant_Core/docs/ARCHITECTURE.md

 ### 4. Plugin System

-The plugin system enables modular functionality that can be enabled/disabled as needed.
+The plugin system enables modular functionality that can be enabled/disabled as needed, with clean architecture and thread-safe operations.

 **Plugin Architecture:**
 ```python